-why mathematicians prefer chalkboards to whiteboards?.
+why do mathematicians prefer chalkboards to whiteboards?
 Whiteboards are clean and don’t produce any dust.
 What are the things that make them attached to the old board generation?

 In this article, we’re going to discover 13 principal reasons why mathematicians prefer using chalkboards.

 Mathematicians love to use blackboard because it gives them more flexibility.
 For instance, you can merge 2 to 3 colors at once without having a problem with chalk, making that with markers is very difficult and barely impossible.